Someone-anon-coder/AI_Ecosystem/README.md

     },
     {
         "name": "_copy_file",
-        "description": "Function to copy a file",
+        "description": "Function to copy a file.
+The Parameters [filename, new_path] are required", "parameters": {
-        "parameters": {
             "filename (str)": "Specify this parameter to Name of the file", "new_path (str)": "Specify this parameter to New path of the file",